 You've got a few options now.
 The best one will depend on how extensive the infestation is, whether or not you can afford a knotweed removal plan, and whether or not you're hoping to sell the property.

-- Knotweed compensation: We may even be able to help you find a solicitor who can help seek compensation for you.
+- Knotweed compensation: You may be able to find a solicitor who can help seek compensation for you.

-- Selling a house with Japanese Knotweed: If you're looking to sell a house with Japanese Knotweed we can help determine the best route of sale, and put you in touch with the best estate agent or auction house for your property.
+- Selling a house with Japanese Knotweed: If you're looking to sell a house with Japanese Knotweed we can help determine the best route of sale.
+Take this free quiz we've designed for you:

-If you're considering selling your house read our full advice guide here: Can I sell a house with Japanese Knotweed?
+If you're considering selling your house, you can also read our full advice guide here: Can I sell a house with Japanese Knotweed?